Analysis | Why Kazakhstan Protests Reverberate Beyond the Region

 2. What happened on the streets?

-Tokayev fired the government and agreed to lower fuel prices as he sought to appease the protesters initially by pledging to consider “all legal requests and demands” in a television address.
+Tokayev fired the government and agreed to lower fuel prices as he sought to appease the protesters initially.
 He also took over from Nazarbayev as head of Kazakhstan’s security council and replaced officials seen as loyal to the former president.
-As the protests intensified, Tokayev quickly changed tack, blaming the unrest on unspecified outside “conspirators” and appealing to the Russian-led Collective Security Treaty Organization to send military forces to help him put down the protests in what he called an “anti-terrorist operation.”
-Russian paratroopers joined operations to retake Almaty’s airport, according to the Defense Ministry in Moscow, which said 75 aircraft flew its forces to Kazakhstan after Tokayev appealed for aid.
-Russia placed an officer who led military operations in Syria and Ukraine in charge of the deployment in Kazakhstan by CSTO troops.
+Karim Massimov, a key ally of Nazarbayev, and other unidentified officials were arrested Jan.
+6 on suspicion of treason, according to the National Security Committee.
+As the protests intensified, Tokayev blamed the unrest on outside “conspirators” and appealed to the Russian-led Collective Security Treaty Organization to send forces to help with what he called an “anti-terrorist operation.”
+Russian paratroopers helped retake Almaty’s airport, according to the Defense Ministry in Moscow, and Russia placed an officer who led military operations in Syria and Ukraine in charge of the deployment in Kazakhstan.

 5. Why is Kazakhstan important?

 The country is the world’s biggest uranium miner, producing more than 40% of the radioactive metal.
 Prices for uranium surged, though Kazakhstan’s top miner, Kazatomprom, said it would meet all delivery deadlines.
-The Sprott Physical Uranium Trust, a proxy for prices of the radioactive metal, rose as much as 2% on Jan.
-7, and was on course for its best week since mid-October.
 Unlike facilities that run on oil or natural gas, nuclear power plants can continue operating if shipments are delayed, as many have built up stockpiles.
 At least some mining operations were continuing as well.
 Kazakhstan also accounts for about 2% of global crude production, but there was no sign of disruption to oil output, the country’s biggest export.

 6. What’s the political significance?

 Kazakhstan is strategically positioned between its former Soviet master, Russia, and its giant neighbor, China, which are both vying for dominance in energy- and mineral-rich central Asia.
 Until now, it’s been an island of stability and relative openness to foreign investors in central Asia since the Soviet collapse.
-A descent into chaos could have a ripple effect across the region, where leaders are already concerned about the potential risk from Islamist militants in nearby Afghanistan following the Taliban’s takeover.
-Russian President Vladimir Putin spoke numerous times by phone with Tokayev on Thursday and Friday about the situation in Kazakhstan and joint efforts to restore order there, Kremlin spokesman Dmitry Peskov said, the Interfax news service reported.
+A descent into chaos could have had a ripple effect across the region, where leaders are already concerned about the potential risk from Islamist militants in nearby Afghanistan following the Taliban’s takeover.
+Russian President Vladimir Putin spoke numerous times by phone with Tokayev about the situation in Kazakhstan.
 Russia’s military assistance to Kazakhstan follows its backing for another beleaguered neighbor, Belarusian President Alexander Lukashenko, after a disputed election in 2020.
-It offered him loans, energy supplies and, if needed, police support.
+Involving only about 2,000 soldiers, the Kazakh deployment wasn’t big enough to distract from Russia’s much larger buildup near Ukraine.

 More stories like this are available on bloomberg.com